sterlingwes/clijack/README.md

   - Wait for the process to complete
   - Returns a promise that resolves when the process exits

+## Contributing

+### Tests

+The tests run against scenarios under the examples folder.
+You can run the scenarios manually for interactive testing and via the jest-based test harness.

 ## Requirements

 - Node.js v20 or higher